setu-standards/documentation/app/docs/API Specification/purchase-to-pay/processes.md

     Note over Customer,Supplier: As a response an Invoice is sent to the staffing customer Supplier ->>+ Customer: POST /purchase-to-pay/invoice
-    Customer ->>- Supplier: 201 + requestBody + /purchase-to-pay/invoice/{ID}
+    Customer ->>- Supplier: 201 + requestBody + /purchase-to-pay/invoice/{ID-example-4}

-    Note over Customer,Supplier: The staffing customer deletes the existing Timecard Customer ->>+ Supplier: DELETE /purchase-to-pay/timecard/ID-example-3
+    Note over Customer,Supplier: The staffing customer deletes the existing Timecard Customer ->>+ Supplier: PUT /purchase-to-pay/timecard/ID-example-3
     Supplier ->>- Customer: 200 + requestBody

-    Note over Customer,Supplier: Since the Timecard and the Invoice are interrelated, the <br/> staffing supplier knows the exact item that needs to be <br/> posted, updated, or even deleted
+    Note over Customer,Supplier: Since the Timecard and the Invoice are interrelated, the <br/> staffing supplier knows the exact item that needs to be <br/> posted, updated, or even deleted.

+    Note over Customer,Supplier: The incorrect invoice is entirely credited with <br/> a negative invoice (or Credit Note).
+In theory this a POST.
+    Supplier ->>+ Customer: POST /purchase-to-pay/invoice
+    Customer ->>- Supplier: 200 + requestBody + /purchase-to-pay/invoice/{ID}

-    Note over Customer,Supplier: A new Invoice is sent to correct the other Invoice Supplier ->>+ Customer: POST /purchase-to-pay/invoice
+    Note over Customer,Supplier: A new invoice is sent to correct the other Invoice Supplier ->>+ Customer: POST /purchase-to-pay/invoice
     Customer ->>- Supplier: 200 + requestBody + /purchase-to-pay/invoice/{ID}